 Centralise data in an ESG database

 Consolidate all ESG-related metrics into a single database to improve accessibility and consistency.
-An ESG database allows seamless integration of environmental, social, and governance data from diverse sources, enhancing reporting accuracy.
+This allows seamless integration of environmental, social and governance data from diverse sources, enhancing reporting accuracy.

 Ensure data quality

 Standardise data collection processes across the business to minimise any errors or misalignment.
-Also, make sure to plan and perform regular audits to verify the accuracy and completeness of data.
+Also plan and perform regular audits to verify the accuracy and completeness of data.

 Automate data collection

 Use automation to streamline the capture of key metrics, such as carbon emissions and energy usage.
-Automation reduces manual effort while also reducing the margin for human error which improves data reliability.
+This reduces manual effort while lowering the margin for human error, improves data reliability.

 Align with reporting standards

 Follow recognised ESG frameworks to ensure compliance and comparability.
-Frameworks like GRI and TCFD provide guidance on key metrics to report.
-Make sure to read up and find one that works for you and your organisation.
+For example, the Global Reporting Initiative (GRI) and the Task Force on Climate-related Financial Disclosures (TCF) provide guidance on key reporting metrics.
+Do your research and find one that works for yyour organisation.

 What tools are needed to overcome ESG challenges?